Hello dear CalGnome client,

 If, however, you run such a configuration in your plane (or plan to run such a configuration after a future instrument panel rebuilt), your CalGnome will/would not be able to work as designed.

 LX7/8/9nnn devices are not 100% compatible with original FLARM devices; they do not emulate the FLARM data stream completely.
 One NMEA data sentence is omitted.
 Instead, the LX sends proprietary data sentences.
 The CalGnome firmware is - was - dependent on that specific data sentence, as the flight altitude was derived from that very sentence.

-Four years ago, when the CalGnome development was in its final stage, LX-Red-Boxes and all other LX FLARM data sources were 100% compatible with the original FLARM.
-This is why - evidently with too much naïvety - I assumed the newer LX8/9nnn devices were built to comply to that FLARM standard also.
+Four years ago, when the CalGnome development was in its final stage, LX-Red-Boxes and various other LX FLARM data sources were 100% compatible with the original FLARM, and they still are (Well, there is sort of a grey area with RedBoxes, some of them are 100% conform to the FLARM standard, others are not.
+I do not know if any discriminator to decide that).
+This is why - apparently with too much naïvety - I assumed the newer LX7/8/9nnn devices to comply to that FLARM standard as well.
 As I learned recently - sadly so late -, they are not.